Skip to content

 • “I love spending time with everyone, but I'll need some quiet time in the mornings.”

-• “Let’s agree to skip political talk during dinner.”
+• “Let's agree to skip political talk at dinner.”

 Setting boundaries allows you to stay present without overextending yourself.